JulianFerry/deep-music/README.md

 Each package:

-- Is callable from the command-line and has configurable arguments.
+- Is callable from the command-line and has configurable parameters.
 For example, preprocessing is called with:
 ```
 python -m preprocessing.task
    --data_dir path/to/import/raw/data \